-Spencer is best known for her quote "I don't like Mondays," which inspired the song "I Don't Like Mondays" by The Boomtown Rats.
-The song was a UK number one single for four weeks in mid-1979.
+Spencer later became infamous for her quote, "I don't like Mondays," which inspired the song of the same name by The Boomtown Rats.
+The song was a UK number one single for 4 weeks in 1979.

-On January 29, 1979, Spencer posted herself by a window in her home and began randomly shooting at Grover Cleveland Elementary School across the street.
-The shooting began as children were waiting outside for principal Burton Wragg to open the gate.
-The shooting claimed the lives of Wragg and Mike Suchar and injured eight students and a police officer.
-Wragg was killed while trying to help the children, and Suchar was killed while trying to pull Wragg to safety.
+That statement became prophetic when, on the morning of January 29, 1979, Spencer posted herself by a window in her home and began randomly shooting across the street toward the school just as children were waiting outside for principal Burton Wragg to open the gate.